Asian shares mixed after S&P 500 hits all-time high

 "Number two is the trajectory of U.S. interest rates, and here the story is getting murky," he said.

-Chief Executive Carrie Lam said Tuesday that if third quarter data due for release on later this week shows negative growth, then the semiautonomous Chinese city's economy will have entered a technical recession.
+Chief Executive Carrie Lam said Tuesday that Hong Kong may fall into recession as the city enters its fifth month of protests.
+Third quarter data are due for release and if they show negative growth, then the semiautonomous Chinese territory's economy will have entered a technical recession.

 In other markets, South Korea's Kospi lost 0.2% to 2,089.17.
 Shares rose in Taiwan, Bangkok and Singapore but fell in Jakarta.